Ukraine helicopter crash: Facts and unanswered questions

 — The crash killed all nine people aboard the helicopter: Interior Minister Denys Monastyrsky and four other ministry officials, including Monastyrsky's deputy, Yevhen Yenin, and State Secretary of the Ministry of Internal Affairs Yurii Lubkovych; a national police official and the three crew members.
 The officials were flying to Ukraine’s northeastern Kharkiv region.

-— The aircraft, owned by the State Emergency Services, crashed into a kindergarten in the eastern Kyiv suburb of Brovary.
+— The aircraft, owned by the State Emergency Services, struck a kindergarten in the eastern Kyiv suburb of Brovary.
 A child on the ground was also killed, and at least 25 people were injured, including 11 children.

 — Monastyrsky is the most senior official killed since Russia invaded nearly 11 months ago.
 He was in charge of police and emergency services that dealt with the consequences of Russian strikes and demining, political analyst Volodymyr Fesenko told The Associated Press.